itsdotnickscott/Periodic-Tables-Documentation/README.md

 # **2 : US-01 - Create reservation on a future, working date (front end)**
 For this user story, we will be adding some features onto our NewReservation component.
 We will be validating the reservation date after a user tries to submit the form.
 Let's head on over to `/reservations/NewReservation.js`!
 (This is where I organized this file - yours might be in a different location / have a different name.)

 I'd like to note that for this section, I spent a bit coming up with a solid solution to this problem.
 The Date class CAN be tricky, since dates are treated as if they are a UTC time.
 However, sometimes JavaScript will use your local time zone at times to interpret them.
-We have to be careful that we are always working in UTC (besides, PostgreSQL databases record dates in UTC anyway).
+We have to be careful what "time zone" we are working in (I'm referring to UTC as a time zone even though it technically isn't).

 Looking at the [Date class documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) was helpful during this user story.

+There are two paths we can go down:
+- Work completely in UTC
+- Work completely in the user's time zone

+I'm deciding to work in the user's time zone so we can base everything off of their local time zone.

 I didn't record my whole process in this guide.
 I'm just giving you my current solutions to the checkpoints.
 What might seem like a simple solution took a good bit of refactoring and simplifying.
 If you'd like to take a good shot at this before reading, please do!
 Otherwise, let's go solve this thing!

+> EDIT (5/11): If you read this before it was changed, my old solution worked completely in UTC.
+After moving onto the third user story, I realized that working in the user's local time zone might be easier in the long run.

 ---